 Who should join?

-Nurses involved in the home care and hospice industry, whether as a practitioner, educator, administrator or researcher, should join HHNA.
+Nurses involved in the home care and hospice industry, and are affiliated with a NAHC member agency, whether as a practitioner, educator, administrator or researcher, should join HHNA.

 Why should I join?

 If you are a home care or hospice nurse, you need to be a part of HHNA so that together we can advance the priorities and well-being of nurses in the home care and hospice industry and the patients you serve.